 2. Can I migrate projects between GitLab and GitHub?

 Yes, migrating projects between GitLab and GitHub is possible.
 There are official and third-party migration tools available to help you transfer repositories, branches, and commits.
 It is essential to choose the right tool based on the complexity of your project and familiarity with third party tools.
+Once you hire GitHub developer well-versed in migration, this activity can become seamless.

 3. Does GitLab or GitHub offer better customer support?